 The prerequisite for study in Germany is one of the two writing courses [German 251 or 252], or equivalent language writing experience.
 Students must earn a grade of at least B- in the last German course taken at St. Olaf before departure.
 Normally students earn a total of five credits for one term of study in Germany (language course plus university courses) and nine credits for a full year’s study.
 The intensive language course taken before the start of the semester counts as one of the five courses in place of the January Interim.
 Students receive one St. Olaf credit in German for successful completion of the language course offered on site at each university.
 Letter grades are assigned for semester courses and are recorded on the St. Olaf transcript but are not counted in the grade point average.
 Students studying off-campus in the fall can bring up to 4.5 credits back to campus; students studying off-campus in the spring with interim can bring up to 5.5 credits back to campus.

-Students can explore the city of Konstanz and its surroundings, including the Swiss Alps and Lake Constance.
+Students can explore the city of Konstanz and its surroundings, including the Swiss Alps, Lake Constance, and the Islands of Mainau and Reichenau.
+There are numerous cafes, gelaterias, bakeries, and shops to visit, as well as churches and museums such as the Rose Museum.
 Students can participate in sports, visit museums and theatres, and more.
+Konstanz has a good public transportation system and is very bike-friendly (past students suggest purchasing a cheap bike for use while living there).
 Between the language course and the beginning of the university semester, students have about 10 days of free time.
 Those who stay for the full year have an additional two-month vacation between semesters (mid-February until mid-April).
+It is easy to travel to other European countries such as Switzerland, Italy, and Austria, and Konstanz itself becomes a hub for European tourists during the warmer months.
 For more information on student life, click here.

 Housing is in dormitories located on the university campus.
 Housing is assigned for the pre-semester course and runs through the full semester or year.